particle-iot/docs/src/content/firmware/tracker-edge/tracker-edge-firmware.md

 This will allow you to boot, however, you should search all of the locations where `TRACKER_MODEL_TRACKERONE` is referenced and make sure you don't have similar changes you want to make for your custom board.
 This is how differences for the status LED, buttons, and other peripherals like the thermistor, are handled for the Tracker One.

-### Tracker Edge v19

-At this time, Tracker Edge v19 does not compile on Device OS 6.2.0 due a missing `HAL_Validate_Pin_Function()` function.
-Using 6.1.1 or commenting out the offending line, are workarounds.

 ### Tracker Edge v18